jamie120/ms4-wild-mile/README.md

 ### Cloning

-To run this code locally, you can clone this repository directly into the editor of your choice by following the steps below:
+To run this code locally, you can clone this repository directly into the IDE of your choice by following the steps below:

+Ensure to have at least the following installed:
+Python3 - to run the application.
+Pip - to install any requirements.
+GIT - required for version control.

+Additionally you will need a free Stripe account set up, for your testing keys.

 Please note, no products or conversion listing data will be uploaded in this guide.
 Only the DB models will be uplodaed to MySQLlite.
 You can add products and/or listings once you have the Webapp up and running.

-Additionally you will need a free Stripe account set up, for your testing keys.
+* Steps

 1. Open Terminal.
 2. Change the current working directory to the location when you want the cloned directory.